mjsolidarios/react-dat-gui/README.md

 - `className: string` - A CSS class name
 - `style: object` - A style object for inline styles
 - `label: string` - The label for the controller eg., `<DatString path='message' label='Message' />`
-- `labelWidth: string` - The width of the labels in any valid CSS units, overrides `<DatGUI labelWidth>`
+- `labelwidth: string` - The width of the labels in any valid CSS units, overrides `<DatGUI labelwidth>`

 #### `DatBoolean`